Surfing in Central America

 Central America is easy to navigate, thanks to established travel routes and infrastructure that make it easy for surfers to move between countries.
 Most surfers fly into San Salvador (El Salvador), Managua (Nicaragua), San José (Costa Rica), or Panama City.
 Overland travel is common, with buses and private shuttles connecting major surf hubs, but travelers should be aware of government regulations and requirements at border crossings and airports.

 Car rentals vary from AU$40–80/day depending on country, and many surf towns offer scooter or ATV hire.
 Most breaks are accessible by road, though some (like Punta Mango or remote Panama reefs) require boats or 4×4.
+For these remote surf spots, organizing a boat trip is a popular way to access the waves and enhance your central america surf experience.

 Crowds